One-drop rule: Legislation and practice

-In 1865, Florida passed an act that both outlawed miscegenation and defined the amount of Black ancestry needed to be legally defined as a "person of color".
+In 1865, Florida passed an act that both outlawed miscegenation and defined the amount of black ancestry needed to be legally defined as a "person of color".
 The act stated that "every person who shall have one-eighth or more of negro blood shall be deemed and held to be a person of color."
 (This was the equivalent of one great-grandparent.)
-Additionally, the act outlawed fornication, as well as the intermarrying of white females with men of color.
-However, the act permitted the continuation of marriages between white persons and persons of color that were established before the law was enacted.
+Additionally, the act outlawed fornication, as well as the intermarrying of white females with men of color.Citation needed However, the act permitted the continuation of marriages between white persons and persons of color that were established before the law was enacted.

-Strangely enough, the one-drop rule was not made law until the early 20th century.
-This was decades after the Civil War, emancipation, and the Reconstruction era.
+The one-drop rule was not made law until the early 20th century.Citation needed This was decades after the Civil War, emancipation, and the Reconstruction era.
 It followed restoration of white supremacy in the South and the passage of Jim Crow racial segregation laws.
 In the 20th century, it was also associated with the rise of eugenics and ideas of racial purity.
 From the late 1870s on, white Democrats regained political power in the former Confederate states and passed racial segregation laws controlling public facilities, and laws and constitutions from 1890 to 1910 to achieve disfranchisement of most blacks.
 Many poor whites were also disfranchised in these years, by changes to voter registration rules that worked against them, such as literacy tests, longer residency requirements and poll taxes.

 The first challenges to such state laws were overruled by Supreme Court decisions which upheld state constitutions that effectively disfranchised many.
 White Democratic-dominated legislatures proceeded with passing Jim Crow laws that instituted racial segregation in public places and accommodations, and passed other restrictive voting legislation.
 In Plessy v.
 Ferguson, the Supreme Court allowed racial segregation of public facilities, under the "separate but equal" doctrine.

 Jim Crow laws reached their greatest influence during the decades from 1910 to 1930.
 Among them were hypodescent laws, defining as black anyone with any black ancestry, or with a very small portion of black ancestry.
 Tennessee adopted such a "one-drop" statute in 1910, and Louisiana soon followed.
 Then Texas and Arkansas in 1911, Mississippi in 1917, North Carolina in 1923, Alabama and Georgia in 1927, and Virginia in 1930.
 During this same period, Florida, Indiana, Kentucky, Maryland, Missouri, Nebraska, North Dakota, and Utah retained their old "blood fraction" statutes de jure, but amended these fractions (one-sixteenth, one-thirty-second) to be equivalent to one-drop de facto.